erikrose/peep/README.rst

 * If a package is already present--which might be the case if you're installing into a non-empty virtualenv--Peep doesn't bother downloading or building it again.
 It assumes you installed it with Peep in a previous invocation and thus trusts it.
+The only exception to this is for URL-specified requirements where the URL contains a SHA-like filename (eg https://github.com/foo/bar/archive/<SHA>.zip), since the package version number is typically not incremented for every commit, so Peep cannot be sure the contents have not changed.
-Re-using a virtualenv during deployment can really speed things up, but it does leave open the question of how to remove dependencies which are no longer needed.
+  Note: Re-using a virtualenv during deployment can really speed things up, but you will need to manually remove dependencies that are no longer in the requirements file.

 Embedding